w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

   - public mints: everyone can mint an asset in your collection (good for soul-bound collections)
   - external mint: only holders of NFTs in another collection can mint in your collection.
 This requires knowledge about the ID of the other collection.
 Collections IDs are auto-incremented.
-    This avoids to loop through all existing collections to find out available IDs.
+    This avoids to loop through all existing collections spamming RPC nodes with requests to find out available IDs.
   - wave minting: mint X number of items that go to collection owners and Y number of items for the public
   - force mint: minting bypassing mint settings